Introduction

 - To overwrite the saved timestamp with the command line argument lookback you must first delete the file at config/latest_timestamp.txt and then run the python script.

-By Default the Elasticsearch instance major version number determines which Alert index is queried by the script:
+By default the Elasticsearch instance major version number determines which Alert index is queried by the script:

 - v8.0.0 or later: .alerts-security.alerts-*